RyanKagrise/RyanKagrise/README.md

 ### Hi there 👋

-# Financial analyst turned software engineer!
-I've spent ~5 years at the intersection of tech and finance helping to value high growth software startups around the world.
-Working closely with entrepreneurs and developers over the years built up my interest in software development, and in 2021 I made the decision retool and become a full stack developer myself.
+### Manager turned software engineer

-# Having recently completed App Academy's 24-week full stack software engineering program, I'm now looking for work roles with ample opportunities to continue learning and add value as a developer.
+### Having recently completed App Academy's 24-week full stack software engineering program, I'm now looking for work roles with ample opportunities to continue learning and add value as a developer.

-# Technologies I use:
+### Technologies I use:
-Python JavaScript React Redux Flask Express.js Postgres Sequelize Git HTML5 CSS3 Heroku Docker
+###Python JavaScript React Redux Flask Express.js Postgres Sequelize Git HTML5 CSS3 Heroku Docker
 <!--
 **RyanKagrise/RyanKagrise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.